Batter Up! Baseball, soundtrack of summer, is back – sort of

 ”Going to be 2020 coronavirus baseball,” Yankees star pitcher Gerrit Cole said.

-Social justice also came to the middle of the diamond.
+Social justice also comes to the middle of the diamond.
 A Black Lives Matter stencil will appear on pitcher’s mound across the majors during the opening weekend.
-Dodgers star Mookie Betts and some Giants kneeled during the national anthem.

-A few new rules are in play.
+Plus a few new rules.
 Extra innings will begin with an automatic runner on second base, just like softball games in Central Park.

-And hours before the first pitch, MLB announced it would expand the playoff field this year, from 10 teams to a whopping 16 of the 30 clubs.

 Still, to fantasy leaguers who’ve had their lives disrupted without a daily fix of games and more casual viewers who might catch an inning between their late-night TV news and a ”Law & Order” rerun, zany baseball is better than zero baseball.